thoughtbot/maybe_haskell/book/functor/choices.md

-In the last chapter, we defined a type that allows any value of type `a` to carry with it additional information about if it's actually there or not:
+In the last chapter, we defined a type that allows any value of type `a` to carry with it additional information about whether it's actually there or not:

 ```haskell
 data Maybe a = Nothing | Just a